Max Planck Institute of Geoanthropology Climate Statement

 The scale of human action required to address the climate crisis is no longer just local or regional, but global.
 Industrial corporations and developed economies bear a special responsibility for curbing GHG emissions and for sharing resources and technologies for sustainable climate solutions.
 While perhaps far more minor in comparison, as individual citizens, particularly in affluent societies, we can also influence collective actions and change our own behavior by forgoing old habits in our daily life that contribute substantially to GHG emissions.

 Our institute stands by the recent climate emergency declaration and supports the call for transformative change to address the current climate emergency.
 Action must be taken to protect life on Earth and support the vital functions of our ecosystems.
 We must join together as a global community with a shared sense of urgency, cooperation, and equity.
-The Max Planck Institute for the Science of Human History is proud to work with our global partners and local community to help achieve the changes needed now to ensure a stable and safe future for everyone.
+The Max Planck Institute of Geoanthroplogy is proud to work with our global partners and local community to help achieve the changes needed now to ensure a stable and safe future for everyone.